Sigurd Kihlstedt: Medical career

 Kihlstedt held various assistant physician and teaching assistant positions between 1922 and 1928, including at Solna nursing home in Solna in 1924, in neurology at the Serafimerlasarettet's neurology clinic in Stockholm from 1924 to 1926 and in psychiatry at Stockholm Hospital from 1926 to 1928.
-He served as acting second city physician in Karlskrona from 1930 to 1935, acting first city physician and doctor at Karlskrona nirthing center and Epidemic Hospital for a total of 25 months between 1930 and 1938.
+He served as acting second city physician in Karlskrona from 1930 to 1935, acting first city physician and doctor at Karlskrona birthing center and Epidemic Hospital for a total of 25 months between 1930 and 1938.
 Kihlstedt worked as a doctor in Karlskrona's southern district between 1935 and 1939, at Karlskrona Municipal Mental Hospital (Karlskrona kommunala sinnessjukhus) between 1931 and 1939, at Ramdala retirement home between 1932 and 1939 and as a prison doctor between 1933 and 1939, as well as a school doctor between 1935 and 1939.
 Kihlstedt was National Swedish Board of Health's representative in the Southeast Sweden Central Health Insurance Service (Sydöstra Sveriges Centralsjukkassa) from 1933 and 1940.

 Kihlstedt belonged to the Karlskrona City Council (Karlskrona stadsfullmäktige) from 1936 to 1939, elected by The Right.
 He was also a member of the City Public Health Board (Hälsovårdsnämnden), the Temperance Board (Nykterhetsnämnden), the Pension Board (Pensionsnämnden) and the City Building Committee (Byggnadsnämnden) in Karlskrona.
 Kihlstedt was chairman of Karlskrona Medical Association (Karlskrona Läkareförening) from 1936 to 1937.